Ahagroen/packer_parser/Standards/basic_scheme.md

 ## Parameters
 - Each parameter must be wrapped by the properties keyword, and its name must be included in the required parameter for it to be sent.
 Optional parameters are not supported
 - Each property is defined by declaring the name of the field, then setting the value to the name keyword as an object
-- A paremeter can either be a type - in which case the value is encoded and sent, or an enumerated option - in which case the value is compared to the list of values and the _index_ is sent.
+- A parameter can either be a type - in which case the value is encoded and sent, or an enumerated option - in which case the value is compared to the list of values and the _index_ is sent.

 ### Enums
 Enums provide space efficient methods of sending common data such as satellite state or deployment state of a component.